AerialRobotics-IITK/Induction_Y23/OOPS/ROS Assignments/Assignment1.md

 ### 2. Launching and Inspection

 - Start a ros master using `roscore` in the *smd_common* directory.
 In a new terminal window run the following commands.
+- Start the simulation using `roslaunch smb_gazebo smb_gazebo.launch`

 - `rosnode list` output :